 Geoffrey… offers a depth of knowledge and understanding; learnt over a lifetime of committed service to all of nature and his fellow human beings, which he shares with great generosity and impeccable patience.
 As a facilitator he is outstanding in the level of attention and availability he gives to workshop participants.
 The weekend provides great value for money, clocking in at 25 hours of teaching over the two days.
 It’s refreshing to come across a teacher who is straight up and authentic enough to seek honest feedback and respond consistently from the heart.
 The measure of a good facilitator is the level of trust that they manifest within a group; at all times I felt safe to explore some of the darker places inside me as well as being able to unashamedly celebrate how great it is to be alive in the wild."

 "I’ve always had a strong innate connection with nature… but I’d never done a Nature Awareness workshop before.
 My first experience of Geoff’s work was “Tracking Intentions”; an afternoon of tracking games in the woods at the Wild Heart Gathering.
 We were a group of about 12, and our opening circle revealed that although we were from a wide variety of backgrounds we were all pretty connected with nature, heart and spirit; both in life and work.
-Geoff had a wonderfully grounded presence, and I felt that he could hold a great depth of enquiry and growth in our work together.
+Geoff had a wonderfully grounded presence, and I felt that he could hold a great depth of inquiry and growth in our work together.

 What I found most fascinating were the many levels on which the tracking games worked; teachings came through the dynamics within the group as well as our own individual experiences, through connection out to nature and inwards to our intuition, and through a growing awareness of and reflection on the metaphors offered in our tracks and our tracking process.
 Geoff gave us clear instructions, but didn’t let us know what learning to expect from the games; leaving the earth bare for us to track our own learning in whatever direction that took.